bi119aTe5hXk/moe.TV/README.md

 ## How to use (for Albireo)

-Just input your server domain and login in using your authentication info.
+Just login to your server using your authentication info.

 ## How to use (for Sonarr)